-Dynamics 365 Financials versus Dynamics NAV 2017
+Dynamics 365 Financials versus Microsoft Dynamics NAV 2017

 Currently, Financials provides no features for production, storage, or services and human resources management.

-Unlike NAV, Financials doesn’t do the following:
+Unlike Dynamics NAV 2017, I find it important that you know that Financials doesn’t do the following:

 - Distribute ancillary costs across the cost of materials sold or over additional revenue.